ajg/form/README.md

 Known Issues
 ------------

  - Maps with keys (or structs with custom field names) that contain a dot (`.`) are unlikely to work.
+ - At the moment there's no support for `complex64`/`complex128`.
+ - Circular (self-referential) values are untested.

 License
 -------